cdepillabout/servant-rawm/README.md

 ### Client

-After building, the client can be run like the following:
+After building and running the server, the client can be run like the following:

 ```sh
 $ stack exec -- servant-rawm-example-client